-When browsers establish a TLS connection, they verify the following certificate properties:
+When browsers establish a TLS/SSL connection, they verify the following certificate properties:

 - Trustworthiness of the certificate issuer: The certificate was issued by a trustworthy certification body (i.e. it was digitally signed by this body).
 These checks safeguard that the certificate is genuine.

 - Certificate validity: The certificate has not expired and has not been declared invalid (has been revoked) before its expiry date.